nromsdahl/legit/example/reverse-tunneling-authenticated.md

 ### Client

-Setup a chisel client to receive bounced-down traffic and forward it to the webserver running on the Pi:
+Setup a legit client to receive bounced-down traffic and forward it to the webserver running on the Pi:

 ```bash
 #!/bin/bash